turbo-91/turbo-91/README.md

 # :ringed_planet: Friend, I welcome you to my page! :cyclone:

-A couple of years ago I crafted the following approach to life:
+A couple of years ago I came up with the following approach to life for me:

 >What does not seem ambivalent needs further examination.